October 1, 2015

-Over the past couple years, we have seen a huge increase in the number of websites designed with large, full-screen banner images.
+Over the past several years, we have seen a huge increase in the number of websites designed with large, full-screen banner images.
 Whether you call them “hero” images or the more traditional “banner” images, the design principles remain the same.

 The basic idea is to fill the screen or a large portion of the screen with an image.
 Typically, it’s a background image with type and/or other design elements in the foreground.
 Hero images have become popular for many reasons.
 A hero image serves as a powerful dominant element to work in conjunction with the main headline and communicate the primary message quickly.
 There are numerous studies documenting the effectiveness of hero images in comparison to outdated rotating carousel banner images: